How can automation reduce operational costs in terminal operations?

 | Challenge | Impact | Mitigation Strategy |

-| Initial investment costs | Substantial capital expenditure required | Focus on long-term ROI and phased implementation |
+| Initial investment costs | Substantial capital expenditure required | Focus on long-term ROI |

 | System integration | Legacy systems may require significant modification | Detailed technical planning and staged integration |

-| Workforce transition | Reduced labor needs but new technical skills required | Comprehensive retraining programs and change management |
+| Workforce transition | Reduced labour needs but new technical skills required | Comprehensive retraining programs and change management |

 | Safety requirements | New safety protocols needed for automated environments | Robust safety case development and ongoing monitoring |